KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/gsm-technology/device_configuration.md

 title: Device Configuration Protocol
 menu:
     main:
-        parent: api
+        parent: gsm-technology
-        weight: 4
+        weight: 3
 ---

-# Device Config API to "Cellular data communication protocol" Mapping
+# Device config API to "Cellular data communication protocol" mapping

 The mapping of the API fields and the ARC1 cellular data communication protocol is described in the following tables.
+kolibri@keller-druck.com has converter SW to transfer the text content (used in the transfer files sent to the FTP) to C# objects and Json-Objects.
+Ask kolibri@keller-druck.com if you plan to implement the cellular data communication protocol used by the ARC1/ADT1.

 ## #a GPRS Settings